Nov 30, 2022

 NGINX can simultaneously run 1000 connections of static content two times faster than Apache and uses a little less memory.
 When compared for their performance on running dynamic content, however, both have the same speed.
 NGINX is a better choice for those who have a more static website.

-NGINX is a web server that also acts as an email proxy, reverse proxy, and load balancer.
+NGINX is a popular open-source web server that also acts as an email proxy, reverse proxy, and load balancer.
 The software’s structure is asynchronous and event-driven; which enables the processing of many requests at the same time.
 NGINX is highly scalable as well, meaning that its service grows along with its clients’ traffic.
-NGINX and Apache are indeed two of the best web servers in the market.
+NGINX and Apache are indeed two of the most popular web servers in the market.